pawelkruzynski/docs/pages/public_cloud/ai_machine_learning/gi_08_s3_compliance/guide.en-gb.md

 First of all, you must have an S3 compatible user with the correct rights to manage S3 compatible buckets.

-To do this, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), go to the `Public Cloud`{.action} section and select the Public Cloud project concerned.
+To do this, log in to the [OVHcloud Control Panel](/links/manager), go to the `Public Cloud`{.action} section and select the Public Cloud project concerned.
 Then click on `Object Storage`{.action} in the left-hand menu.

 Here, you can create your S3 compatible user by clicking on `Create User`{.action}.
 If you already have AI Platform users, you can use them to use S3 compatible buckets, instead of creating a new one.

 > [!warning]
 >
-> In both cases, make sure to save your S3 compatible credentials: **S3 compatible user name**, **S3 compatible access key** and **S3 compatible secret key**.
+> In both cases, make sure to save your S3 compatible Object Storage credentials: **Object Storage user name**, **Object Storage access key** and **Object Storage secret key**.
 You will use them later to create an S3 compatible datastore.
 >

 For more information about S3 compatible users creation, you can check this [Object Storage documentation](/pages/storage_and_backup/object_storage/s3_identity_and_access_management).